 The key to maximizing the benefit of extra payments is to start as early as possible.
 Interest accrues daily on your outstanding balance, so reducing that balance in the early years of your loan has the greatest impact.
 Even during periods when you cannot make extra payments consistently, one-time lump sums from tax refunds, bonuses, or gifts can make a meaningful difference.
 When making extra payments, always confirm with your loan servicer that the additional amount is being applied to principal rather than being held as a prepayment for future monthly installments, as some servicers default to the latter unless instructed otherwise.

-Another effective approach is the debt avalanche method: if you have multiple student loans, direct extra payments toward the loan with the highest interest rate first while making minimum payments on the rest.
+Another effective approach is the debt avalanche method — explored in detail in our debt payoff calculator: if you have multiple student loans, direct extra payments toward the loan with the highest interest rate first while making minimum payments on the rest.
 Once the highest-rate loan is paid off, roll that entire payment amount into the next highest-rate loan.
 This mathematically minimizes total interest paid across all your loans and accelerates your overall payoff timeline.

 Refinancing replaces one or more existing student loans with a new private loan, ideally at a lower interest rate.
 When executed at the right time and under the right circumstances, refinancing can save borrowers thousands of dollars and simplify repayment.
 However, it comes with significant trade-offs that every borrower should understand before proceeding.